 - Since 2019, at quintuple overtime, all procedures thereafter are going to be two-point conversion attempts rather than possessions from the 25-yard line, and successful attempts are going to be scored as conversions rather than touchdowns.

-Thirty-four states have a mercy rule that comes into play during one-sided games after a prescribed scoring margin is surpassed at halftime or any point thereafter. the sort of mercy rule varies from state to state, with many employing a “continuous clock” after the scoring margin is reached (wherein, apart from specific situations, the clock keeps running on plays where the clock would normally stop), while other states end the sport once the margin is reached or passed. for instance, Texas uses a 45-point mercy rule (to stop the game) only in six-man football; for 11-man football, there’s no automatic stoppage but the coaches may mutually comply with use endless clock.
+Thirty-four states have a mercy rule that comes into play during one-sided games after a prescribed scoring margin is surpassed at halftime or any point thereafter. the sort of mercy rule varies from state to state, with many employing a “continuous clock” after the scoring margin is reached (wherein, apart from specific situations, the clock keeps running on plays where the clock would normally stop), while other states end the sport once the margin is reached or passed. for instance, Texas uses a 45-point mercy rule (to stop the game) only in six-man football; for 11-man football, there’s no automatic stoppage but the coaches may mutually comply with the use of the endless clock.

 Most Canadian schools use Canadian football rules adapted for the high school game.
 The exception is British Columbia, which uses NFHS rules as utilized in the US.